RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  7. Includes vulkan drivers out of the box.
  8. Comes with productivity and work software so you can start working right after installation.
  9. Dedicated terminal tool-set for power users ([RedKit](https://github.com/RedFireSoftwareEntertainment/RedKit)).
- 10. Powerful backup tool for ease of transfering files from OS to GNU/Linux OS's made by Red Fire Software Entertainment ([OpenLOB](https://github.com/RedFireSoftwareEntertainment/OpenLOB)).
+ 10. Powerful backup tool for ease of transfering files from any OS to GNU/Linux OS's made by Red Fire Software Entertainment ([OpenLOB](https://github.com/RedFireSoftwareEntertainment/OpenLOB)).
  11. ClamAV and rkhunter integration for enhanced security.
+(Under the hood, there is also AppArmor)
  12. "Just works"

-## AZOS GNU/Linux Server

-We have created a flavor of AZOS GNU/Linux, streamlined and optimized for datacenters and servers.

-1. This flavor is faster and lighter than stock AZOS GNU/Linux
-2. Server Maintenance Tool for easier maintenance of AZOS GNU/Linux's base, Arch Linux
-3. All security features of stock AZOS GNU/Linux
-4. We have replaced the stock Linux kernel with the Linux LTS kernel, to make the system more stable and reduce the need of kernel updates.

 ## Website
 Find AZOS GNU/Linux and more info about it [here.](https://sites.google.com/view/azosofficialsite/home)